 Administrative and Clerical Support: The Department of Educational Psychology staff include an Academic Program Specialist, an Administrative Assistant, an Accounting Specialist, and an Office Assistant.
-Although each of these support staff provides services to you, the person you will relate most to from the application process through graduation is the Academic Program Specialist.
-This individual manages the admissions process and is available to answer questions about your application.
-Following your admission to the program, the Academic Program Specialist will send out notices relevant to your ongoing wellbeing in the program.
-She will also assist you with the various kinds of paperwork that are necessary to negotiate such things as filing your Program of Study, forming your dissertation committee, proposing and defending your dissertation, and graduating, as well as scheduling rooms for meetings.
-The Administrative Assistant is responsible for countless tasks, including course scheduling and other behind-the-scenes activities.
-She will be responsible for arranging your payment for your assistantships and other financial issues.
+Students will likely have the most interaction from the application process through graduation with the Academic Program Specialist.
+This individual manages the admissions process and is available to answer questions about graduate applications.
+Following admission to the program, the Academic Program Specialist will assist students with paperwork that is necessary for such things as filing a Program of Study, forming a dissertation committee, proposing and defending a dissertation, and graduating, as well as scheduling rooms for meetings.
+The Administrative Assistant is responsible for countless tasks, including course scheduling and other behind-the-scenes activities; this person is also responsible for coordinating student funding assignments (e.g., graduate assistant, teaching assistant) with the Tuition Benefit Program through the Graduate School.
 The Accounting Specialist manages the day-to-day accounting for the Department.
 The Office Assistant assists the Academic Program Specialist and will often be in the office if the Academic Program Specialist is not.